Improving the convergence of SGD through adaptive batch sizes: Conclusion Future work

 \section{Conclusion \& Future work}

 This work presents a method to have the batch size depend on the model training loss, and provides convergence results.
 However, this method requires significant computation.
-This complexity is mitigated by the presentation of a passive approximation to the adaptive method.
-This method does not require excessive computation nor knowledge of optimal training loss.
-Experimental results validate and extend the theoretical results.
+This complexity is mitigated by the presentation of a approximation to the adaptive method.
+Experimental results validate the theoretical results.

-Future work involves studying why GeoDamp performs exceptionally well.
-This will likely motivate the design of a method similar to \PadaDamp~that might incorporate second-order information~\cite{zeiler2012} and/or line searches~\cite{vaswani2019, de2016big, automated2016de}.
-Incorporating second-order information into an adaptive batch size method might efficiently avoid saddle points as it does for adaptive learning rate methods~\cite{staib2019}.
+Future work involves studying why GeoDamp outperforms \RadaDamp.
+This will likely motivate the design of a method similar to \RadaDamp~that might incorporate second-order information~\cite{zeiler2012} and/or line searches~\cite{vaswani2019, de2016big, automated2016de}.